What does the election manifesto of the Bharatiya Janata Party say about China in national security terms?

-China, does, however, appear by implication in a number of instances Continue reading China and National Security – the BJP’s 2019 Election Manifesto
+China and National Security – the Congress’ 2019 Election Manifesto

 What does the election manifesto of the Indian National Congress say about China in national security terms?

 The fall of Bo Xilai and some reflections on Indian politics

 What does the exit of Bo Xilai say about the stability of the Chinese political system?
 And what lessons might be drawn for the Indian political system?

 Grand Old Parties: The Chinese Communist Party and the Congress (I)

 Most Indian political parties are non-democratic organizations functioning in a democracy.
 If a communist party in an authoritarian state realizes the need to innovate and hold intra-party elections, to choose the best leaders to put before the people, how much more must Indian political parties?